enzowritescode/appsec-learning-guide/README.md

 These resources are key for implenting tools and processes into your software development lifecycle (SDLC).

 - [OWASP DevSecOps Guideline](https://owasp.org/www-project-devsecops-guideline/)
+	- A great place to start when learning about DevSecOps.
+Start at the left, learn about a particular step, what its goals are, some common tools to accomplish it, and try them out yourself.
+		- Ex. for Secret scanning, learn what it is, how software developers should manage secrets, and then pick a tool such as TruffleHog and scan some repositories.
 - [OWASP SAMM](https://owaspsamm.org/model/)
 - [OWASP DSOMM](https://dsomm.owasp.org/)
 - [Video: Strategic use of OWASP SAMM and OWASP DSOMM](https://www.youtube.com/watch?v=MIzENOyylZI)